janeyrinn/karmayoga/README.md

     - STRIPE_PUBLIC_KEY
     - STRIPE_SECRET_KEY
     - STRIPE_WH_SECRET
-    - USE_AWS
+    - USE_AWS = True

-14. Hide Con Fig Vars and reopen the deploy tab
+16. Hide Con Fig Vars and reopen the deploy tab
+17. Add an commit your changes in the CLI, then use the below to to deploy to Heroku :
+>* git push Heroku master
+18. You will then need to connect your GitHub Repository, in the deploy tab, under method, select "Connect to GitHub".
+Connect your GitHub account, ensure the correct profile name is displayed.
+Then add your repository name, search and select the correct repository.
-15. Under automatic deployment enable automatic deployment
+19. Under automatic deployment, enable automatic deployment.
-16. In manual deploy section select the branch you wish to deploy from the drop down and click deploy branch
-17. This will take a few moments, once complete and option to view the live app will appear
+20. You can now deploy via the heroku dashboard by clicking the `open app` button.
+At this stage your site have deployed with out any static files.

 ### Make a clone on GitPod